davidrhoden/davidrhoden-basic-netlify/timeline/sasquatch-animation-apr-20-2019.md

 ---
 title: I animated a sasquatch.
 date: 2019-04-20T20:00:00.000Z
-summary: I built a kind of a rig to put a camera above my work table.
 excerpt: I built a kind of a rig to put a camera above my work table.
 category: animations
 image: /static/img/timeline/sasquatch-animation-apr-20-2019.gif